Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

   decision is added to the decision graph.
 * The remaining candidate edges are prioritized and manually reviewed until the identification criteria is satisfied.
+* TODO: add new edges if completeness cannot be satisfied.

 ### Discussion Outline
 * We first consider a simplified version of this procedure.
 We assume that